 - Macular edema, a vision problem that can cause some of the same vision symptoms as an MS attack (optic neuritis), or no symptoms.
 If it happens, macular edema usually starts in the first 3 to 4 months after starting GILENYA.
 Your doctor should test your vision before you start GILENYA; 3 to 4 months after you start GILENYA; and any time you notice vision changes.
 Vision problems may continue after macular edema has gone away.
 Your risk of macular edema may be higher if you have diabetes or have had an inflammation of your eye (uveitis).
 Call your doctor right away if you have blurriness, shadows, or a blind spot in the center of your vision; sensitivity to light; or unusually colored vision.

-- Narrowing or blockage of the blood vessels in your brain may lead to an interrupted blood supply or bleeding into your brain.
+- Swelling and narrowing of the blood vessels in your brain.
+A condition called PRES (Posterior reversible encephalopathy syndrome) has occurred rarely in patients taking GILENYA.
+Symptoms of PRES usually get better when you stop taking GILENYA.
+However, if left untreated, it may lead to a stroke.
 Call your doctor right away if you experience any symptoms, such as sudden headache, confusion, seizures, loss of vision, or weakness.

 - Breathing problems.
 Some patients have shortness of breath.
 Call your doctor right away if you have trouble breathing.